mjmasl01/mjmasl01/README.md

 ### Hi there 👋

+I am a current senior at St. Lawrence University, in Canton, NY, and am studying Data Science,

 <!--
 **mjmasl01/mjmasl01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.